-Intravenous therapy at home is an effective and safe method to receive fluid, medication, and nutrition at home.
-If you or your loved ones are experiencing the following problems, then you need to contact a nurse or health care provider as soon as possible:
+IV therapy at home is an effective and safe method to receive fluid, medication, and nutrition at home.
+If you or your loved ones are experiencing the following problems, then you need to contact a nurse or healthcare provider as soon as possible:

 Sowerbutts AM, Lal S, Sremanakova J, Clamp A, Todd C, Jayson GC, Teubner A, Raftery AM, Sutton EJ, Hardy L, Burden S. Home parenteral nutrition for people with inoperable malignant bowel obstruction.
 Cochrane Database Syst Rev. 2018 Aug 10;8(8):CD012812. doi: 10.1002/14651858.CD012812.pub2.
 PMID: 30095168; PMCID: PMC6513201.

 IV Therapy at Home.
 (2021).
 Retrieved 25 May 2021, from https://www.mainehealth.org/Services/Home-Health-Care/IV-Therapy-at-Home